Aditya3012Purwar/Astute_Samsung_Prism/README.md

 ### Multilingual Minutes of Meeting:
 ![WhatsApp Image 2024-04-19 at 02 56 43_26efdac2](https://github.com/Aditya3012Purwar/Astute_Samsung_Prism/assets/103439955/a038a57d-798d-4f42-a6b4-6b952d4e3a15)

-https://github.com/Aditya3012Purwar/Astute_Samsung_Prism/blob/main/Astute%20Main%20Code.ipynb
+The code is available in this github file: https://github.com/Aditya3012Purwar/Astute_Samsung_Prism/blob/main/Astute%20Main%20Code.ipynb

 This feature provides a solution for generating minutes of a meeting (MOM) in multiple languages.
 Here's a breakdown of the code and the approaches used:

 - Language Selection: